 The average relative MW and Dmax errors were 10% and 7%.
 We have inspected the cases where the predictions were most inaccurate.
 In the case of apoferritin, the MW was underestimated by 22% which was expected because the MW of apoferritin (479 kDa) is beyond the range of the training set (up to 410 kDa).
-In the case of ribonuclease (16.5 kDa) the MW was underestimated by 30% and Dmax was overestimated by 11% – possibly because 17% of the protein is flexible and not present in the model (PDB: 3MZQ).
+In the case of ribonuclease (16.5 kDa) the MW was underestimated by 30% and Dmax was overestimated by 11%, because a large part of the protein (17% in sequence) is flexible and not present in the model (PDB: 3MZQ).
 The detailed results are summarized in Supplementary Table s1.